nativefier/nativefier/API.md

 #### [dest]

-Specifies the destination directory to build the app to, defaults to `NATIVEFIER_APPS_DIR` environment variable, or the current working directory if it is not set.
+Specifies the destination directory to build the app to.
+If no parameter is passed, defaults to the current working directory, or _[New in 46.0.5]_ the `NATIVEFIER_APPS_DIR` environment variable if set.

-**Tip:** Add `export NATIVEFIER_APPS_DIR=~/Applications/` to your `~/.bashrc` , `~/.zshrc`, or similar file to set the default app destination if none is passed.
-This lets you run `nativefier example.com` and have it automatically save it to your Applications folder on macOS.
+**Tip:** Add `export NATIVEFIER_APPS_DIR=~/Applications/` to your `~/.bashrc` (or `~/.zshrc` or similar) to set the default app destination if none is passed.
+This lets you simply run `nativefier example.com` and have the app automatically built in your Applications folder.

 #### Help